up42/docs/source/reference/glossary.rst

       **C**\ oordinate **R**\ eference **S**\ ystem or **S**\ patial **R**\ eference **S**\ ystem is a coordinate-based local, regional or global system used to locate geographical entities.

+   cloud cover
+      Percentage or ratio of the given individual scene or region that is fully covered by clouds as defined by a cloud mask.
+Different cloud masks will returned different results depending on considerations on haze and cloud type.

    data block
       A :term:`block` that provides satellite image data or other geospatial data.